-December is the worst month for shopping (at least I think so), so I decided at the beginning of the month to buy all my dinner items in one big shopping trip and make them into freezer meals to simplify my meal planning even more.
+In my opinion, December is the worst month for shopping (the stores are insanely busy), so I decided that year to buy all my dinner items in one big shopping trip and make them into freezer meals to simplify my meal planning even more.
 Now I realize not everyone can do this.
 My husband gets paid weekly so it is an option for me.
 If he got paid bi-weekly, I might buy only half the month one week and half the month another week.
-But this worked and I totally fell in love with it, to the point that I am still doing it (coming up on February).
-Things have gotten tweaked here and there, but, overall, it’s the same.
-I’ve learned not to think too big and to just stick to the idea that less is more.
+But this worked and I totally fell in love with it, to the point that I was still doing it two months later.
+Things were tweaked here and there, but, overall, the idea stayed the same.
+I learned not to think too big and to just stick to the idea that less is more.

-In November, I found a website that had an amazing idea for planning out your meals each week (although I can not endorse the entire site, this post is the one I found useful).
+That November, I found a website that had an amazing idea for planning out your meals each week (although I can not endorse the entire site, this post is the one I found useful).
 I liked the idea of the themes, but, I found we started eating similar meals over and over and they got boring (I’m not a repeat person).
-I blogged one week’s menu here.
+You can see the first week’s menu here.

 Cabbage Rolls (from the THM book for the crockpot)

 Hamburgers (I make them THM with no fillers – just some onion and spices for flavor)

 Meatballs (again – no fillers, just onions and spices) I make my own sauce and put over rice.

 Lasagna (with noodles for the family and with spinach for me) I also added carrots to make it a little healthier for the family.